Muna-Louis-Nwugo/wildfire_simulation/README.md

   - _wind coefficient_: Determines how strongly wind influences spread (set to 0.35 for a more natural variation in spread)
   - _Wind Speed_: Speed of the wind in meters per second
   - _Spread Direction_: Angle between wind direction and direction the program is considering spreading into
+###### Note: Fire spread probability equation developed with assistance from ChatGPT using Deep Resaearch for rapid prototyping and validation against fire science principles.

 The damage cost equation was only applied to buildings for simplicity's sake, but is as follows
 ### Total Cost = (Cost per Square Foot) * (Floor Area) * (Num Floors)